How to Set Up Streaming Video Pause: Complete Guide

 - Physical movement prompts

-- Quick games
+- Quick mindfulness exercises

 Schedule Mode (Coming Soon)